-Perth’s Hotel Revolution from City to Coast
+Perth’s Hottest Hotels from City to Coast

 Perth has become a city favoured as a gateway for travellers, but also for global brands.
 In recent years luxury operators such as COMO have made Perth their first Australian landfall, with COMO The Treasury (pictured above), at the heritage State Buildings.
 Perth is now firmly established on the luxury travel map.
 As the sector expands many other brands are following suit, with existing operators renewing properties and raising standards.
 Perth’s hotel market is offering diversity and value from city to coast.

 Aloft, is “a vision of W Hotels”, the upscale hotel brand that is favoured by global travellers with an eye on design and luxury.
 In Rivervale, just a few miles from Perth Airport, a walk or drive from Perth’s new stadium and a short ride to the city, Aloft is a luxurious but affordable option for both business travellers and tourists.

 Close to the Swan River, many of the spacious rooms have impressive river and city views.
 While a global brand on an impressive growth trajectory, Aloft has a local feel at its core.
 W XYZ Bar on its ground floor stocks West Australian premium wines and beers, while Springs Kitchen, wouldn’t be out of place in one of Perth’s up and coming inner suburbs.
 With 224 rooms, it can be hard to impart the vibe of a boutique hotel, but using good design, colour and West Australian contemporary art, it has achieved it despite its size.

 In the heart of the city